Ashling’s Tools-as-a-Service™ (TaaS™) model allows development of a comprehensive tool suite tailored and optimised for your specific device.

 - Toolset development, support, maintenance and quality assurance all handled by Ashling.

 THE RISC-V EXAMPLE

-In our partnership with Synopsys, we are leveraging our focused engineering expertise and our 35+ years of know-how in embedded design to develop a unique solution.
-Ashling is thrilled to be working on this challenge in collaboration with Synopsys, to create a complete deployable solution.
+In our partnership with Synopsys, we are leveraging our focused engineering expertise and many years of know-how in embedded debug to develop best-in-class debug solutions.

 “SoCs targeting embedded applications must meet increasingly stringent cost and power budgets.
 By adding support for the IEEE’s Compact JTAG standard in their Opella-XD Debug Probe for ARC processor cores, Ashling enables designers to use fewer pins to debug their SoCs containing ARC microprocessors, saving both power and cost.”
-Mike Thompson, senior marketing manager for ARC products at Synopsys.
+Mike Thompson, Senior Marketing Manager at Synopsys.

 “Ashling, with their extensive experience in embedded software and hardware development, enable NXP customers to rapidly get from design concept to end market with an optimized usage of the resources and technology we are integrating in our smart card and secure element products.”
-Gérard Maniez, Director, 3rd Party Technical Support Network at NXP.
+Gérard Maniez, Director at NXP.

 “The Ashling SmartICE extends Keil PK51 to a complete solution for target debugging on the SmartMX hardware.
 SmartICE is fully integrated into the µVision Debugger and gives PK51 users powerful capabilities for program test and verification.”
 Reinhard Keil, Director of MCU Tools at ARM.

 Ashling’s skills and expertise in providing custom tools solutions is unmatched and we have global engineering teams in Ireland and India ready to start working for you now.
 Please contact us to further discuss your requirements using the form below.